Social Security and Medicare Tax Law

-In addition to paying income tax, an employee must contribute to Social Security and Medicare taxes, which are critical to funding these federal benefits programs.
+In addition to paying income tax, an employee must contribute to Social Security and Medicare taxes, which is critical to funding these federal benefits programs.
 The employee shares this obligation with the employer.
 The employer withholds Social Security and Medicare taxes from the employee’s paycheck and sends them directly to the IRS.
-An employee must pay 6.2 percent of their wages (up to a wage ceiling) in Social Security taxes, and their employer will match that amount.
-As of 2019, the wage ceiling is $132,900.
-Any wages received beyond that amount are not subject to Social Security taxes.
+An employee must pay 6.2 percent of their wages up to a wage ceiling in Social Security taxes, and their employer will match that amount.
+Any wages received beyond the wage ceiling are not subject to Social Security taxes.

 Social Security and Medicare Taxes for Self-Employed Taxpayers

 People who are self-employed must account for the employer contributions to their Social Security and Medicare taxes, as well as the employee contributions.
 This means that they must pay twice the amount of Social Security taxes, which will comprise 12.4 percent of their earnings up to the wage ceiling.
-They also must pay the full 2.9 percent in Medicare taxes for earnings up to the wage ceiling.
-Finally, they still must pay the 0.9 percent Medicare tax on earnings that exceed the wage ceiling.
-As a result, self-employed individuals face a Social Security and Medicare tax burden covering 15.3 percent of their earnings, and potentially more in some cases.
+They also must pay the full 2.9 percent in Medicare taxes.
+Finally, they still must pay the 0.9 percent Medicare tax on earnings that exceed the threshold amount.
+As a result, self-employed individuals face a Social Security and Medicare tax burden covering 15.3 percent of their earnings, and potentially 16.2 percent in some cases.

 Paying Taxes on Social Security Benefits